-The radish preserves must be eaten at room temperature, otherwise they will be grainy with fat.
-Leave them out for a while before eating like you would cheese, if they're not soft enough after 30 minutes, give them a stir and work them around a bit.
+- The radish preserves must be eaten at room temperature, otherwise they will be grainy with fat.
+Leave them out for a while before eating like you would cheese, if they're not soft enough after 30 minutes, warm the jar in a bowl of hot water.

 - Don't skimp on squeezing out the water after salting the radishes, you don't want extra moisture in there.

 - I recommend some sort of onion-y character like garlic, onion, or in the case of this recipe, ramps for this.
 Using ginger as a substitute was not nearly as good.

 - Spread on toast or a sandwich as a stinky condiment (personal favorite)

 - On crackers